silversurfer34/test_training/README.md

 5. At one stage refactor your code to make it simpler/nicer, to remove duplication

 Requirements:
-- Easy one to start : Write a function that prints "Hello world"
+- Easy one to start : Write a function that returns "Hello world"
 - Create a calculator (a class or a module or a file) with those methods:
   - add to compute the sum of two values
   - substr to compute the substraction of two values